stupot42/VineHelperHAWebhooks/README.md

 Alternatively you can add `- PUT` after line 20 of the automation and call the URL from a browser to see if it triggers.

 ## Important notes

+* When you open a notification for the first time, it will open Home Assistant and ask if you want to open the link.
+If you choose "always open" it will skip straight to the link in future.
 * The Webhook has to work remotely.
 It ***must not be*** local only!
 * Do not share your webhook_id or webhook URL with anyone else.
 Treat it like a password.
 * The automation is expecting a JSON payload formatted as follows: